I am seeking summary-level data for a specific trial or trials - can I request that the Data Partner conduct the analyses?

 How will I access the data?

-The method by which data will be made available will depend on the Data Holder.
+The method by which data will be made available will depend on the Data Partner.
 One possible method will involve data being made available to approved requestors via a password-protected personalized account on a secure (Safe Harbor) data sharing platform.
-For those Data Holders preferring this method, access will be granted to a maximum of three researchers per approved data request.
+For those Data Partners preferring this method, access will be granted to a maximum of three researchers per approved data request.
 All relevant clinical trial data and supporting documentation will be made available via this platform.
 Data will remain on the secure Safe Harbor platform and will not be downloadable or copied.
 However, relevant associated materials, such as clinical study reports and protocols, will be downloadable from the secure Safe Harbor platform.
 In addition, requests granted solely for redacted complete CSRs will be distributed directly, without access through the secure Safe Harbor platform.

 Another possible method for providing data access to approved requestors involves transfer of data directly to the requestor via a secure electronic data transfer system (after the DUA has been signed by all parties).
 Depending on the system, these data may need to be downloaded in order to be used.